Viggy005/eng99_IACode_ANSIBLE/README.md

     3. vagrant ssh db

 ### Step 5: Setting up the Controller VM with Ansible
+- we have included in the vagrant file the command to sync a folder from local host to VM:
+    - controller.vm.synced_folder "./sendin", "/home/vagrant/controller"
+- this synced folder contain the provisioing script and the new hosts file
-- Run the provision script
+- Run the provision script (give chmod permission)
     ![](pics/provision_controller.png)
 - edit the /etc/ansible/hosts file
     ![](pics/hosts_file.png)